 The 2019 Public Involvement Plan (PIP) guides the NFRMPO's public participation activities for all plans and programs.
-The NFRMPO invited public participation throughout the development of the FY2020-2023 TIP and the associated conformity determinations.
+The NFRMPO invited public participation throughout the development of the 2045 RTP, the FY2020-2023 TIP, and the associated conformity determinations.

-A public hearing notice was published on April 27, 2019, with the documents made available to the public on April 26, 2019.
+A public hearing notice was published on July 31, 2019, with the documents made available to the public on August 5, 2019.
 The documents are available on the NFRMPO website at http://nfrmpo.org/air-quality and at the NFRMPO Office as a print copy.
-The public comment period ends at 5:00 p.m. on May 31, 2019.
+The public comment period ends at 5:00 p.m. on September 3, 2019.

-The North Front Range Air Quality and Transportation Planning Council (NFRT&AQPC) will hold a public hearing regarding this conformity determination prior to their monthly meeting on June 6, 2019 at the Johnstown Community Center at 101 Charlotte St; Johnstown, Colorado 80550.
+The North Front Range Air Quality and Transportation Planning Council (NFRT&AQPC) will hold a public hearing regarding this conformity determination prior to their monthly meeting on September 5, 2019 at the Severance Town Hall at 3 S. Timber Ridge Parkway; Severance, Colorado 80546.
+All public comments submitted during the public comment period will be presented and the public is encouraged to attend.
 Minutes of the NFRMPO Planning Council's public hearing will be available at the NFRMPO office and website: nfrmpo.org.